EarthScope/msi/doc/msi.md

 <b>-L</b>

 <p style="padding-left: 30px;">Include data latency when printing header details.
-The latency is calcualed as the difference between the time of the last sample and the current time from the host computer.</p>
+The latency is calculated as the difference between the time of the last sample and the current time from the host computer.</p>

 <b>-s</b>